remotomasi/ngrib/README.md

 # ngrib
 Download of weather data directly from NOAA

+### Prerequisites

+To execute the program you need to install wgrib

 ## Author

 * **Remo Tomasi** - *Idea and initial work* - [remotomasi](https://github.com/remotomasi)